SheepMan/nachos-eclipse/README.md

 Creating Unit Tests
 ===================
-Some default JUnit tests have been set up for you, but you should add your own tests throughout the course of each project.
+A UnitTests test harness has been set up for each project and is located in the one of the files listed below:

     nachos.proj1
       UnitTests.java